 We will also work to impart mastery of number sense—showing students the wonder of mathematics and giving them a solid understanding of how numbers work (numeracy or number sense).
 Students will see mathematics as another language to describe the world, something beautiful, something to play with, and something with which to do valuable work.

 As in the lower grammar period, we will continue to surround students with beautiful art and music and to give ample opportunities for students to engage the beauty of nature outside.
 We encourage all students to begin to study a musical instrument, sing, or study another fine art such as drawing, dance, or drama.

 Students will not be given grades or assessments by the instructor; however, we will work with parents to monitor student growth and adjust the course activities in accordance with each child’s development.

 Suggestions for end of term reflections and assessments and opportunities for community-wide Celebrations of Learning– either virtually or in-person- will be provided.

 What will be provided:

-- Memory Work (geography, history.
-Science, Latin, English grammar, math, timeline)
+- Memory Work (geography, history. science, Latin, English grammar, math)

-- Art Prompt / Tutorials, weekly (one artist studied per term)
+- Picture Study and Art Prompts (one artist studied per term)

-- Music Prompt, weekly (one composer studied per term)
+- Music Prompts and Listening Lists (one composer studied per term)

-- Additional resources for history, science and geography, weekly
+- Additional resources and suggested hands on explorations for history, science and geography

 - Tea Time plans, once per term